Nikolai Pozdneev: Biography

-In 1960s and 1970s life of Nikolai Pozdneev, likes many other artists, clearly divided into two seasons: a city period from a late fall through April, and countryside period from April to November.
-Life in the city consisted of putting the customer and works to find new art contracts, Art Show, Artists' Union, contacts with friends and neighbours of the city art studio.
-Summer time at first of all is creativity, paint from the life.
+In the 1960s and 1970s, Nikolai Pozdneev's schedule was divided between a city period from late fall through April and a countryside period from April to November.
+The city period involved securing art contracts, attending art exhibitions, participating in the Artists' Union, and maintaining contact with peers at the city art studio.
+The summer period was dedicated to painting from life.

-Living and working at the "Academichka", Nikolai Pozdneev not only painted many of his best works, but also formed his unique individual manner thanks which his works become a phenomenon in the Leningrad Union of Artists.
+Living and working at the "Academichka", Nikolai Pozdneev not only created many of his finest works but also developed a distinctive personal style that made his art stand out within the Leningrad Union of Artists.

 Pictures painted in the late 1950s – the first half of 1960 pushed Pozdneev of the leading painters of Leningrad.
 Among them such works as A Spring (1957), In the spring, A Bakery, Across the river, Spring sketch (all 1958), Mushrooms.
 Still Life, A Spring, Kisharino village, A Spring Day, In summer at reading (all 1959), A Summer, Natasha in baby-carriage, Northern Bazaar, A House at the road, Grandmother's House, Two Old Ladies (all 1960), A Summer, Already spring, A Porch, Autumn day (all 1961), Baskets (1962), Defoliation (1963), Still Life in grass, Shelf, Bullfinchs, Smoked vobla, At the lawn, At the aunt Sasha, Rowan-tree (all 1964), Shelf (1966), and others.

 In 1960-1970s Pozdneev trips to Kandalaksha, Ural Region along the banks of Chusovaya River and Vyatka River, working in the houses of artistic creation in Goryachy Klyuch, Staraya Ladoga, Academicheskaya Dacha.
 In 1967 Pozdneev was awarded the Medal of All-Union Art Exhibition, devoted to 50th Anniversary of Soviet state.
 In the late 1960s and 1970s artist created the works Before the fishing season, At the kitchen, Red Stones (all 1967), In Art Studio, Tea Time (both 1969), Still Life with Onions, Still Life with Vegetables (1971), Houses (1972), Winter Landscape (1975), Barents Sea, On the hill (weather station) (both 1977), and others.

 Nikolai Pozdneev died on 10 June 1978 in Leningrad in an accident at age 47.
 His paintings reside in the Russian Museum, in other museums and private collections in Russia, USA, France, Japan, and other countries.